freehelot/c_allocator/Readme.md

 If ```uint8_t``` is not defined for embedded target, typedef is availabled where it is defined as ```unsigned char``` to avoid potential issues.

-Macros for mutex lock/unlock have been empty as it is really target and OS specific and can be easily configured using the mentioned header file.
+Macros for mutex lock/unlock have been left empty as it is really target and OS specific and can be easily configured using the mentioned header file.

+#### Allocator implementation
+2 options for allocator are available:
+1. Linear search - becomes inneficient as the static pool grows but might be more efficient for implementations where low number of block numbers is required.
+Available on master branch.
+2. Linked list - possible memory overhead with padding in linked list structure, further investigation and adaptation would be required depending on target and how compiler pads the structure.
+Faster then linear search option if number of blocks is higher.
+Available on linked list feature branch.